TheEdward162/dotfiles/nvidia/README.md

 ### install.sh
 *This script is a terrible hack, use at your own risk.*

 First thing to do is to edit the `$PREFIX` variable in the `install.sh` script.
 That way you can control where the nvidia libraries will be installed.
-Also if you are not installing/using 32bit libraries, delete them from the `install.sh` script from line `xbps-install -fy libGL libEGL libGL-32bit libEGL-32bit` (make it `xbps-install -fy libGL libEGL`).
+Also if you are not installing/using 32bit libraries (you will need to select no in the nvidia installer), delete them from the `install.sh` script from line `xbps-install -fy libGL libEGL libGL-32bit libEGL-32bit` (make it `xbps-install -fy libGL libEGL`).

 Next step is to obtain the `NVIDIA-Linux-x86_64-XXX.XX.run` binary from nvidia driver download page.
 Then run `sudo ./install.sh ./NVIDIA-Linux-x86_64-XXX.XX.run` and basically say yes to everything.
 This will mess up your mesa installation, but the script should fix that later.